Bruce Brown NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Bruce Brown included, hit the court versus the Miami Heat at 8:30 PM ET on Thursday in the 2023 NBA Playoffs.
+The Denver Nuggets, Bruce Brown included, will play at 8:00 PM on Sunday versus the Miami Heat in the 2023 NBA Playoffs.

-Below, we dig into Brown's stats and trends to help you pick out the top prop bets.
+In this piece we'll break down Brown's stats and trends, helping you with your prop bets.

 Bruce Brown Prop Bets vs. the Heat